rcarmo/azure-k3s-cluster/README.md

 * `make proxy` - opens an SSH session to `master0` and sets up TCP forwarding to `localhost`
 * `make tail-helper` - opens an SSH session to `master0` and tails the `k3s-helper` log
 * `make list-endpoints` - list DNS aliases
-* `make destroy-cluster` - destroys the entire cluster
+* `make destroy-cluster` - destroys the entire cluster (should not be the default)
+* `make destroy-compute` - destroys only the compute cluster (should be the default if you want to save costs)
+* `make destroy-storage` - destroys the storage (should be avoided)

 ## Recommended Sequence